sayeemabdullah/Docker-Cribsheet/README.md

 ### Creating & Pushing Docker Image Command

-To make an image locally we will use the following command:
+To create an image locally we will use the following command:

 ``` shell